 Some shops/shopping stretches can be let on an overall basis and may be better suited to analysis and valuation on the same basis.
 This type of property can be found in out of town locations and is often built by one developer.

-Railway Stations, Pharmacies at Health Centres and Rural Destination Retail outlets an overall approach may also be considered appropriate.
+Where retail subjects are not situated in typical retail locations such as Railway Stations, Pharmacies at Health Centres and Rural Destination Retail outlets an overall approach may also be considered appropriate.